 10 Reasons NOT to go to Fallas

 This year, however, was a little different, in part because two-thirds of my friends, clearly not too well-informed on the subject, decided, shortly after arrival, that they didn't really like Fallas.
 What's not to like some might ask?
 Well, I'll give you 10 reasons why you may not like Fallas.
 I was a huge fan after last year.
 This year, I decided it partly has to do with the company.
-But, in general, I would say it is almost impossible not to have a good time.1.
-Don't go if you don't like fried food.
-Valencia in Fallas is like a fried food convention.
-Every corner has a vendor selling some fried goodness: the typical churros and porras and the more special (and more delicious in my opinion) buñuelos: fried rings of moist, chewy dough made with pumpkin and sprinkled with sugar.
-All of the above are to be taken with chocolate, por favor.
+But, in general, I would say it is almost impossible not to have a good time.

 2. Don't go if you have a problem with loud noises.
 One of the biggest parts of Fallas is the petardos (firecrackers).
 Virtually every child, adult, and grandparent is armed with these suckers and a mischievous grin.
 They'll throw them at your feet, in a crowd, anywhere.
 My friends have compared this phenomenon to being in a war where everyone's happy.
 But you won't be happy if loud booms bother you a lot.